 Once summer begins, head northwest towards northern Wisconsin.
 Late May and early June is the perfect time to visit Forgotten Fire Winery and Brewery (on the weekends, this host offers live music in the summer!) near Lake Michigan.
 Heading more inland, there’s Bass Lake Country Club with a well-manicured green for your pleasure.
 For a trip back through history, stop by the Northwoods Petroleum Museum to view their collections.
-Please note, the museum has free admission, so please make a donation in exchange for a night’s stay.
+Please note, the museum has with no camping fees, so please make a donation in exchange for a night’s stay.

 Once summer is in full swing, travelers should technically continue northwest along the northern states for the month of June to continue the streak of warm weather.
 Members can golf their way through northern Minnesota with over ten golf courses in the area.
 Crossing the entire state of Minnesota, members can end with Grapemill Vineyard and Winery.
 Harvest Hosts has four Host locations dotted along I-94 as you cross the state of North Dakota, including the Fargo Air Museum.